 - Add the ground beef, breaking it up as much as possible.
 Cook until the meat is starting to stick to the pan.
 While the meat is cooking, add the allspice, salt, and pepper.
 Taste the meat to make sure it is well seasoned.
 Adjust salt/pepper/allspice as needed.

 - When the meat is done, scoot it over to the side of the pan and toast the pine nuts for a minute or two until starting to turn brown.
 Once they are toasted, mix them into the meat mixture.
-Remove from heat.
+Remove the pan from heat.

 1. Place a spoonful of meat onto each slice of eggplant; press the meat down slightly with the back of the spoon (each slice of eggplant will be like a bowl filled with meat).
 It’s ok if the meat is spilling over the sides of the eggplant).
 Be careful not to add too much meat.
 There will most likely be meat left over, so just leave it in the pan and add the tomato sauce to it in the next step.